rogervinas/top-5-server-side-kotlin-frameworks-2022/springboot-app/README.md

 }
 ```

-* We use `WebTestClient` to execute requests to the controller.
+* We use `WebTestClient` to execute requests to the endpoint.
 * We mock the `GreetingRepository`.
-* We can use a `@TestPropertySource` to configure the `greeting.secret` property, as in this test we do not have vault.
+* We can use a `@TestPropertySource` to configure the `greeting.secret` property, since in this test we do not have **Vault**.

 ## Testing the application

-To test the whole application we will use [Testcontainers](https://www.testcontainers.org/) and the docker compose file.
+To test the whole application we will use [Testcontainers](https://www.testcontainers.org/) and the docker compose file:
 ```kotlin
 @SpringBootTest(webEnvironment = RANDOM_PORT)
 @Testcontainers